 When to Send Out Graduation Announcements and How to Address Graduation Announcements

-An impending graduation can be a significant and stressful event.
-With the school year coming to a close, the significance of the approaching transition, and friends and family getting excited to celebrate, it’s easy to let details slip through the cracks.
-Amidst all the chaos, grads often struggle to adhere to an ideal timeline for sending graduation announcements.
-We’re assembled our best advice on when to send and how to address graduation announcements to eliminate some confusion and get your graduation experience off on the right foot.
+With the school year coming to a close, graduation on the horizon, and friends and family getting excited to celebrate, there's a lot to think about as you plan graduation festivities.
+Amidst all the chaos, grads and their parents often struggle to adhere to an ideal timeline for sending graduation announcements.
+We're assembled our best advice for when to send graduation announcements and how to address graduation announcements to save you time and help you get your graduation planning experience off on the right foot.

 If you're still on the fence on whether to send graduation announcements at all, read through our reasons to send grad announcements below.

-- Your family wants to show off your accomplishment.
+- Your family wants to show off the grad's accomplishment.
 It takes time and effort from everyone in the family to deliver a successful high school or college career, so this graduation is partly their success.
 Give your family kudos on a job well done.

 - It's traditional to announce graduations.
 Just as with births, moves, and other life events, it's traditional to share the information with your family and social circle.
 Graduation announcements come from an era before social media and digital communication, and it's thoughtful to honor traditional methods of personal correspondence.

 - Sending grad announcements is a great way to begin networking.
-That family friend you had a conversation with at last summer’s barbeque?
-She might remember you’re graduating at some point, but seeing a reminder might just inspire her to get in touch with you about networking and job opportunities.
+That family friend you had a conversation with at last summer's barbeque?
+She might remember there's a graduation coming up at some point, but seeing a reminder might just inspire her to get in touch with you about networking and job opportunities.